University of Texas School of Public Health Policies and Procedures

 Withdrawal

-In the case of withdrawal, before grades have been assigned (and thus the dropping of all courses), the grading symbol "W" will be recorded for each course not completed.
+In the case of withdrawal, before grades have been assigned (and thus the dropping of all courses), the grading symbol W will be recorded for each course not completed.
 In the case of withdrawal after the midpoint of the course through the end of a semester, the appropriate grade will be recorded for each completed course.
-An application for readmission by a student who has previously withdrawn is subject to the same requirements, procedures, and acceptance considerations that apply to first-time applicants.

 Leave of Absence (LoA)

-Permission for a LoA from UTSPHSA for up to one year (three semesters) may be granted by the Associate Dean for AFSA subject to prior approval by the Academic Council.
+Permission for a LoA from UTSPHSA for up to one year (three semesters) may be granted by the Associate Dean of Academic, Faculty, and Student Affairs subject to prior approval by the Academic Council.
 Such permission will be granted only for extenuating circumstances (e.g., military duty, prolonged illness with appropriate physician's confirmation and notice, or death in the immediate family) and indicates that the student can return to the program within the one-year time limit.
-Students who meet the criteria for non-registration of one or more terms may not apply for a LoA, including those considered to have withdrawn.
-Stipends will be suspended for a student's leave, and there is no guarantee that the stipend will be reinstated upon return.

 Graduation